Mexican Armed Forces: The Coast Guard

-Independent forces
+Independent service forces

 Military parade commemorating the 205th anniversary of the beginning of the Mexican War of Independence.

-Several other military organizations exist that are independent of the Army and Navy command structures.
-Chief among the independent troops is an Army Corps consisting of two mechanized infantry brigades located in Mexico City, plus a motorized brigade, with a full complement of combat and support troops.
-In addition, there are Special Forces units (1 division and more than 100 independent regional battalions) and a parachute brigade.
-All these independent troops are located in Mexico City, where they act as a ready reserve and as centers of excellence.
+Several other military formations exist that are organizationally independent of the Army and Navy command structures.
+Chief among the independent forces is the 1st Army Corps and also formerly the Presidential Guard Corps, under the direct command of the SEDENA, consisting of two mechanized infantry brigades located in Mexico City, plus a motorized brigade, with a full complement of combat and support troops, before it was disbanded and integrated into the regular army units in 2018.
+In addition, there was previously the Mexican Army Police Corps, before it was merged with the Federal Police to form the National Guard in 2019, and the Army and Naval Special Forces units (1 division and more than 100 independent regional battalions) and an Army airborne parachute brigade of the Aerotrope Corps, partly operating under the command of FEC.
+All these independent service troops are located in Mexico City, where they act as a ready military reserve and as centers of elite military excellence.

 In times of need, a special "Rural Defense Corps" (or "Rurales") plays a role similar to a traditional volunteer militia (organized on an as-needed basis) in the rural communities.
 Today, Rural Defense teams work with both local law enforcement and the National Guard towards the goal of hindering organized crime and the threat of the drug cartels.
 President Andrés Manuel López Obrador, in his inaugural message to the Armed Forces on 1 December 2018, officially asked the Congress of the Union to consider reactivating the National Guard of Mexico, as a separate service of the armed forces under the direct control and responsibility of the Secretariats of National Defense and Public Security along similar lines as to the reorganized National Guard in France to contribute to overall national defense and help protect public order and safety.
 The relevant amendments to the Constitution were approved in March 2019 by both chambers.